DarkZek/ChickenBot/README.md

 ## Running

+Use the command `docker-compose up bot` to run Chicken Bot.

+# Setup

-First make a copy of the example.env to .env
+First make a copy of the example.env to .env and fill it out

-Use the command `docker-compose up` to run Chicken Bot.
+### Production

+For production releases remove DEV=1 from .env and rename prod-docker-compose.override.yml to docker-compose.override.yml

+### Dev

+For SQL work install [diesel-rs](https://diesel.rs/guides/getting-started)

 ## Configuration